corstian/digital-garden/_blog/2025/Lust and power.md

 Lust and power
 ===========

-Two human aspects to be particularly careful about are lust
+The human experiences of lust and power are two to be particularly careful about, according to mystical traditions.
+Genesis describes